sekR4/Code-Assistant-Tests/README.md

 I do the setup myself to not distract the model and to set some structure.
 Note: for each ai tool reference to files/folders via '@' or '#'.
 Don't just copy the prompt.
 Should help the model understand the context better.

-So for a replay, clone the repo and cd into the `img-to-text-with-<INSERT_TOOL_NAME>` folder and open VSC (Continue & Copilot) or Windsurf.
+So for a replay, clone the repo and cd into the ai-tool folder and open VSC (Continue, Copilot, Cline) or Windsurf.

 Note, for some tools follow-up commands & prompts were necessary.
 I documented them in corresponding README.md files.